goonengine/til/asp.net/add-controller-menu-with-contextmenu.md

 - ASP.NET MVC 4   {E3E379DF-F4C6-4180-9B81-6769533ABE47}
 - ASP.NET MVC 5   {349C5851-65DF-11DA-9384-00065B846F21}

 ### ref.
-(What a awesome heros in the StackOverflow.
+(What a awesome heroes in the StackOverflow.
 Thanks all.
 Have a great day all of you.)
 - http://stackoverflow.com/questions/10540198/context-menu-to-add-controller-view-missing